Building a camp facility for children and adults with special needs.

 Though a medical camp must include nurses and doctors to care for the campers medical needs, at camp those nurses and doctors also get to play.
 Campers have the opportunity to truly enjoy being with the same professionals who often must administer painful procedures.

 On February 20, 2013, we borrowed $600,000 to purchased 326 acres nine miles NW of Crystal Springs.
-This perfect spot fronts Sumrall Road which is a well-maintained country road in Copiah County.
-Our location keeps us easy to locate and near Jackson hospitals.
+This perfect spot fronts 4002 Sumrall Road which is a well-maintained country road in Copiah County.
+Our location keeps us easy to locate and near Children's hospital in Jackson.
+Our New Zion Volunteer Fire Department is within less than 5 miles.
 The land is relatively flat, will hold water for a lake, and has the most wonderful creek flowing through the property.
 Turkey Creek promises to be the perfect spot for eating watermelons, throwing rocks, and walking on logs.
 We paid off the loan plus interest on June 23, 2017.